 The animation itself has also been decried as being stiff and lacking in fluidity outside of the fight scenes.

 Almost every character has the same basic run animation for non action sequences.
 Granted, this is common in full budget video games as well, but it can be a bit glaring.
 The best example would be when the two teams are late for class, and eight characters have the same movements, though that might have been played for laughs.

-Sweet Dreams Fuel: So far, the series can be seen as this.
+The series as a whole can be seen as this.
 The setting is dark, yes, and multiple threats prey upon humankind, but there's a lot of comedic and heartwarming moments to balance that out, and heroism and epic deeds are the order of the day.
 In some ways, it's a very optimistic series- although Cerebus Syndrome may well occur in future episodes.

-Take That, Scrappy!: Cardin finally receives a little retribution in the episode Forever Fall pt.
+Cardin finally receives a little retribution in the episode Forever Fall Pt.
 2: Jaune finally growing a spine to stand up to him, his teammates running away from an incoming Ursa and leaving him behind, said Ursa giving him a beating, and then being saved by his own bully victim.